milosgajdos/taurus/README.md

 You can run **taurus** using docker-compose.

 **taurus** uses NATS distributed queue to queue pending and doomed tasks.
+You can implement your own queue that satisfies ```queue``` taurus Go interface and plug it into the framework.

-**taurus** ships with local k/v store based on Coucbase local-gkvlite storage.
+**taurus** ships with local k/v basic store implementation based on Couchbase's local-gkvlite storage.
+You can implement your own storage that satisfies ```store``` taurus Go interface and plug it into the framework.

 ## Example
 There are some example jobs in ```examplejobs``` directory.